 - In "Ned 'N Edna's Blend" when Flanders and Mrs. Krabappel reveal that they're married, Bart reminds Homer that he said if Flanders ever remarried he'd eat his hat.
 His hat, in this case, was the Crown of Thorns he was wearing as Jesus in a play (long story) but fortunately for him it's made out of licorice.

-- After being injured in a prison rodeo, a Homer said "I can't complain." while in the infirmary, then points to a sign that says "No complaining".
+- In "Pokey Mom", after being injured in a prison rodeo, Homer said "I can't complain." while in the infirmary, then points to a sign that says "No complaining".
 Upon being informed that only applied to the prisoners, he felt free to complain about his injuries and his life in general.